top of page

 Board Member

-Kay brings a focus on social learning and respectful, joyful communities.
+Kay Newhouse brings a focus on social learning and respectful, joyful communities.
 She has worked with many types of organizations that empower people to learn, take care of one another, and do good work together, from education to the social safety net to social dance.
 Her experience with the varied forms of structural decision-making in these multiple contexts informs her approach to program design, values-aligned metrics, social change leadership, and mission strategy.
 Previous board experience includes Interfaith Works, Washington Elementary Science Teachers Association, the National Association of Swing Dance Events, Rockville Community Nursery School and the Interfaith Housing Coalition.
 Kay has a master’s degree from Teachers College Columbia University, a love for poetry, dance and learning, and deep belief in the intrinsic worth of each of us as human beings.

 Staff Support